indeedhat/term-gpt/README.md

     - its not perfect but it will do for now

 ## Known issues
+- [ ] when scrolling up in the chat viewport only the top half of the viewport scrolls until the next textarea blink event
 - [ ] there is a lot of flickering on ui update
     - this only appears to happen in some termitals and not others, in alacritty it only happens when running via tmux
 - [x] on sending a request the chat viewport gets messed up